marinsoftware/publisher-plugin-template/README.md

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+- Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.

 ## Build

-Run `nx build my-app` to build the project.
+- Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+- Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).

-Run `nx affected:test` to execute the unit tests affected by a change.
+- Run `nx affected:test` to execute the unit tests affected by a change.

 ## Understand your workspace

-Run `nx graph` to see a diagram of the dependencies of your projects.
+- Run `nx graph` to see a diagram of the dependencies of your projects.

-## Further help

-Visit the [Nx Documentation](https://nx.dev) to learn more.
+- Visit the [Nx Documentation](https://nx.dev) to learn more.

 ## VS Code/Cursor Plugins